Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/Assignments/assignment-06-SASS.md

-# FEW 2.2 - Apply SASS to a past project
+# FEW 2.2 - Intro to SASS

 ## Description